1-million-weed/Architectures-of-Intelligence/Assignments/Multi col add explained 23 + 12.md

 ---
 tags:
   - Matthijs
+  - Solutions
 ---

-This is an implementation for the multi column addition model, asked for in [[Assignment 1]].
+This file has a working implementation of the multicolumn addition model for the sum 23 and 12.
+There are some comments present, but they are not polished.
 ```lisp
 (clear-all)